We will be happy to answer your questions

 • Day-to-day operation of the Small Payment Institution

-The firm offers comprehensive services to small payment institutions, specialising in providing advisory and legal services - our experience includes representing clients before the Financial Supervision Authority (FSA) in the processes of obtaining authorisations to provide payment services, entries in registers and in various administrative proceedings.
+The Firm offers comprehensive services to small payment institutions, specialising in the provision of advisory and legal services - our experience includes representing clients before the Financial Supervision Authority (FSA) in the processes of obtaining authorisations to provide payment services, entries in registers and in various administrative proceedings.

 We provide support in obtaining the relevant FSA authorisations, but also in servicing the client-small payment institution after entry in the register of payment service providers.
 The firm also deals with the development and implementation of internal procedures in accordance with the provisions of the AML and Terrorist Financing Law (AML), or the creation of internal documentation such as risk management and internal control systems.